4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 7. Send a message to every topic in the chat.
 Then click on that message and select *Copy Message Link*.
 You will get a link like: https://t.me/c/194xxxx987/11/13, so the group Topic ID is 11.
 Set TG_ERR_TOPIC_ID in `config/app_config.py` with Error Topic ID and TG_REPORT_TOPIC_ID - with Report Topic ID.

-## 🤝 Contributing
+## 🤝 Contribution

 Contributions are welcome!
-If you have suggestions for improvements or find a bug, please feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or find a bug, please feel free to open an issue.
+If you want to submit a pull request, please read the rules below.

+### Pull Request Rules

+1. One PR is one feature or one bug fix.
+Please don't put multiple features/bug fixes in one PR.

+2. Run `uv run pytest` and make sure all tests pass.
+If some tests fail - fix them or fix code or provide the reason why failed tests should be skipped.
+PRs that break existing tests will be rejected.

+3. Test your changes in real environment and make sure they don't break existing functionality.
+PRs that break existing functionality will be rejected.

+4. Don't forget to add description of what you've changed and why.

 ## 📜 License